davatorium/rofi/README.md

  * A library to be used in other applications.
  * An application that can support every possible use-case.
 It tries to generic enough to be usable by everybody.
    Specific functionality can be added using scripts.
  * Just a dmenu replacement.
-The dmenu functionality is a nice 'extra' to **rofi** not it main purpose.
+The dmenu functionality is a nice 'extra' to **rofi** not its main purpose.